 The list can go on!
 And the “shades of dark” differ from technique to technique.
 Many of them occur even with famous companies.

 Some techniques are relatively innocent, and users have learned to put up with them in today’s world.
 For example, when installing software products, you will often see extra free software offered and already checked as something you want to install.

 Another example is that everyone knows about the “small print” that hides some agreement terms you will not like — and not only on the World Wide Web.
 However, the use of small print, fonts, and so on, may range from something slightly tricky to overtly misleading.

-Many dark UX patterns land their creators to court with huge cases — and the “dark wizards” lose astronomic sums of money.
+Many dark UX patterns land their creators in court with huge cases — and the “dark wizards” lose astronomic sums of money.
 For example, the professional network LinkedIn lost $13 million in court for sending spam emails to friend’s lists on behalf of users.

 A site’s reputation suffers the most when dark UX tricks become known to a wide audience.
-A famous designer Harry Brignull created a hall of shame for dark UX patterns on special website.
+A famous designer Harry Brignull created a hall of shame for dark UX patterns on a special website.
 He also collected 12 common patterns of dark UX design, which we are going to view right now.

 12 dark UX design patterns defined by Harry Brignull